-- 7. a.
-Firms may produce in Germany, because (1) transportation costs to/from the other countries may be very high, so that if these costs are included, it would not be efficient to produce there; (2) there might be tariffs or quotas for imports into Germany that will prevent producing elsewhere; (3) the productivity of German labor may be so much higher that unit labor costs in Germany are the lowest; and (4) historical circumstances may have led to production in Germany and the cost of moving production may exceed potential gains. - b.
+- 4. The fact that lawns occupy more land in the United States than does any single crop does not mean that the United States is operating inefficiently.
+Although the cost of enjoying lawns is not included in GDP, lawns are nevertheless produced consumption goods and are included in the production possibility curve for the United States.
+The high proportion of land devoted to lawns implies that the United States has enough food that it can devote a fair amount of land to the production of goods for enjoyment such as lawns. - 5.
+Following the hint that society's production possibility curve reflects more than just technical relationships, we realize that trust is an input to production to the extent that it is necessary for transactions.
+If everyone could fake honesty, the production possibility curve would shift inward since no one could trust anyone else, leading to the disintegration of markets.
+If some could fake honesty, those few would gain at the expense of others.
+This is an example of the tragedy of the commons. - 6. a.
+Firms may produce in Germany because (1) transportation costs to and from the other countries may be very high, so that if these costs are included, it would not be efficient to produce there, (2) there might be tariffs or quotas for imports into Germany that will prevent producing elsewhere, (3) the productivity of German labor may be so much higher that unit labor costs in Germany are the lowest, and (4) historical circumstances may have led to production in Germany, and the cost of moving production may exceed potential gains. - b.
 There would probably not be a significant movement of workers right away.
-One would expect some movement from Greece and Italy into Germany, but this is limited by social restrictions such as language, culture and the economic climate in Germany, which currently has high unemployment.
-Movement in the long run, however, may be substantial. - c.
+One would expect some movement from Greece and Italy into Germany, but this would be limited by social restrictions such as language, culture, and the economic climate in Germany, which currently has high unemployment.
+Movement in the long run, however, might be substantial. - c.
 I would want to know about the rule of law in Thailand that will govern business practices, the stability of the government, and the infrastructure.
 All of these will affect the cost of production.